ICB-DCM/cOmicsArt/docs/welcome.md

 - 🔧 Need to run the app locally?
 Check out the [Installation Guide](installation.md).
 - 💡 Looking for customization inspiration?
 Explore our [Customization Examples](code-and-data/examples.md).
 - 📊 Want to know more about the differential analysis?
 Visit [Differential Analysis](interface-details/05-significance-analysis.md)
--   🧭 Need guidiance on the analysis workflow?
+-   🧭 Need guidance on the analysis workflow?
 Check out our Showcases: [Showcases](showcases.md)